Parvfect/AI/readme.txt

 Updates

+30/04/21 - Still doing some convolutional nets.
+Having major issues with Tensorflow and I don't really want to downgrade - so I might just stick to Pytorch - they seem to give more control and be more pythonic in general

 11/04/21 - Convolutional nets - problems here and there - and some basic transfer learning paradigms (which didn't really work)

 3/02/21 - Well forward pass is done, but I mean that is really the easy part of it.
 Gonna have to crack my knuckles and start the actual part of it now.